opentok/opentok-reconnection/js-sample/README.md

    a web server (you can run a web server locally on your machine and make it accessible at localhost).
    Browsers do not support WebRTC video in pages loaded directly from a file:// URL.

-3. In a web browser, navigate to the index.html page for the app.
-The app connects to the OpenTok session.
+3. In a web browser, navigate to the `index.html` page for the app.
+The app connects to the OpenTok session with the specified session ID.

 4. Grant the page access to your camera and microphone.

 5. Disconnect the internet connection for your computer.
 (For example, if you are using Wi-Fi, disable the Wi-Fi connection.)

-   The Session Status text field in the app changes to "Disconnected from session.
+   The Session Status text field shown on the webpage changes to "Disconnected from session.
 Attempting to reconnect."

 6. Reconnect your computer to the network.
 Upon reconnecting to the OpenTok session, the Session